learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 Which one should I use for my application?

 First of all, if you have a Rails application you should use gems built for Rails, like the `actionmailer` gem.
 How do we know it is a Rails application?
-If you look at the GitHub link, you'll notice this gems lives under the `rails/rails` repository.
+If you look at the GitHub link, you'll notice this gem lives under the `rails/rails` repository.

 ![](http://readme-pics.s3.amazonaws.com/actionmailer.png)